TeamSunride/MRAS/README.md

 A return value of `0` means that the `Sensor` passed the test, and is working normally.

 A return value that does not equal `-1` or `0` means the test failed.

+## Downlink

+[RadioLib](https://github.com/jgromes/RadioLib) is used to send and receive data via a LoRa packet radio.
+The `downlink` library attempts to make RadioLib easier to use in a non-blocking manner.
+> The radio module can take a relatively long time (tens to hundreds of milliseconds) to transmit
+> a packet.
+A function is "blocking" if it takes a long time to complete.
+It is unnecessary to wait
+> for the radio to finish sending a packet before continuing with other tasks, such as reading data
+> from sensors, data logging, and state estimation.

 ## How to init submodules:
     git pull --recurse-submodules